winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 `market_fee_network_percent` (MFNP) was hard coded to 30% of the market fee.
 The default MFNP fee was set to zero.
 The committee holds the right to adjust the MFNP in range from 0 to 30, as they deem fit, to fund development.
-The MFNP applies to all UIA's and MPA's equally.
+The MFNP applies to all UIA's and MPA's Market Fees equally.

 ---------